DonRumata710/LogManager/README.md

 - `separator` - delimiter separating fields in a log line.
 - `lineRegex` - regular expression describing the entire log line when no separator is provided.
 Capturing groups correspond to fields in order.
+ - `lineFormat` - set to `"json"` when each log line is a JSON object.
+Field names may use dot notation to access nested properties.
 - `timeFieldIndex` - zero-based index of the timestamp field.
 - `timeMask` - pattern used to parse the timestamp.
 Std::chrono::parse format is used.
 - `timeFractionalDigits` - number of digits after the decimal point in the timestamp, used to parse fractional seconds.
  - `fields` - array of field definitions.
 Each entry contains a `name`, a regular expression `regex` and the Qt type for the value.
+When using `lineFormat` `"json"`, the name can be a dotted path like `parent.child`.

 An example format file looks like this: